 For many sport clubs out there volunteers are valuable resources without whom they wouldn’t be able to survive and offer interesting activities and programs.
 Volunteers do not only contribute to the social environment around clubs but their work also has a very important economic value.
 For example in Australia, the labour input of the 2.3 million volunteers in sport is estimated to be at AUD $4 billion annually.

-In Europe sport clubs are ‘run’ by volunteers.
+In Europe, sports clubs are ‘run’ by volunteers.
 On average, there is 1 volunteer in a fixed position for every 5 members.
 If your assumption is that volunteers do the work that everyone avoids doing, that’s not the case.
-Taking the example of Europe again, volunteers perform jobs which are very important in the functioning of a sport club.
+Taking the example of Europe again, volunteers perform jobs which are very important in the functioning of a sports club.
 It follows that most of the volunteers in fixed positions do administrative and management (48%), followed by sport and training (30%), sport and competition (12%) tasks, with only (10%) doing other tasks.

 As a result of the great work that volunteers do, volunteering is highly encouraged in sports.
 More and more opportunities are also offered for disabled people wishing to engage in volunteering.
 For example, there were thousands of disabled volunteers who worked at the London 2012 Paralympics.

-Lastly, it is not only about offering their time and work to the community, but also about receiving back.
-According to research made in the UK, the well-being and happiness of volunteers increases as a result of their participation in sport activities.
+Lastly, it is not only about offering their time and work to the community but also about receiving back.
+According to research made in the UK, the well-being and happiness of volunteers increase as a result of their participation in sports activities.